-The Port of Houston Authority’s executive director and staff are responsible for overseeing the day-to-day operations of the Port Authority and for implementing policies and directives given by the Port Commission.
+Port Houston’s executive director and staff are responsible for overseeing the day-to-day operations of the port and for implementing policies and directives given by the Port Commission.

 Roger Guenther, Executive Director

-Roger Guenther was named the Executive Director of the Port of Houston Authority in January 2014.
+Roger Guenther was named the Executive Director of Port Houston in January 2014.
 With many decades of experience at the port, Mr. Guenther brings operational leadership and a proven track record to the position.

 Previously, he served as Deputy Executive Director of Operations and was responsible for all container and breakbulk cargo operations, management and construction of capital development projects, facility and asset maintenance and real estate interests.

-Since joining the Port Authority in 1988, Mr. Guenther has served in various capacities related to facilities management, including master planning of the Bayport Container Terminal, redevelopment of the existing Barbours Cut Terminal and procurement of all container handling cranes and equipment over the last two decades.
+Since joining the port in 1988, Mr. Guenther has served in various capacities related to facilities management, including master planning of the Bayport Container Terminal, redevelopment of the existing Barbours Cut Terminal and procurement of all container handling cranes and equipment over the last two decades.

 Mr. Guenther earned a Bachelor of Science degree in Mechanical Engineering from Texas A&M University and has an MBA in International Trade and Finance from the University of St. Thomas.
-Prior to joining the Port of Houston Authority, Mr. Guenther was an engineer with Emscor, Inc. in Atlanta, Georgia.
+Prior to joining the port, Mr. Guenther was an engineer with Emscor, Inc. in Atlanta, Georgia.

 Mr. Guenther currently serves on TXDOT’s Texas Freight Advisory Committee and Port Authority Advisory Committee, and is a member of the Board of Visitors of Texas A&M University at Galveston and Texas A&M Transportation Institute (TTI) Advisory Council.